 - The amount of time the instructor will allow the student to complete the course.

-The appropriate instructor and the Vice President of Instruction must approve the form for removal of an incomplete grade.
+The appropriate instructor and the Vice President of Instruction must approve the form to remove an incomplete grade.
 No additional tuition is paid when the “I” grade is replaced with a permanent grade.

 Evaluating and Awarding Academic Credit

 The College will accept transfer credit from another recognized, regionally-accredited institution provided that a student meets the following conditions: